nia-vf/cloudboyz/branch-notes/serverless-api-poc.md

 - to be configured with AWS (Can use the aws cli commands via a user or your own credentials)

-Command to package the lambda function AND run terraform to deploy the lambda and it's required infrastructure on AWS:
+Command to package the lambda function AND run terraform to deploy the lambda and its required infrastructure on AWS:

 ```
 // This command wraps several other command which do the following: